 Also, you can use numeric input by right-clicking on the animation and choosing Timing.

-If you want the animation to repeat, e.g. an object will pulse as it moves, you can set a custom number of repeats within the same window.
+If you want the effect to repeat, e.g. an object will pulse as it moves, you can set a custom number of repeats within the same window.

 Custom Motion Path

-For general purposes, a Fly in animation can be used.
+For general purposes, a Fly in effect can be used.
 It will move an object to the final point from any side.